top of page

 Powerful Moments of Clarity

-Sitting in a room where leaders like Chris T. Pernell, MD, MPH, FACPM spoke with precision and fire about the importance of protecting and leveraging our data… it was clear:
+Sitting in a room where leaders like Chris T. Pernell, MD, MPH, FACPM spoke with precision and fire about the importance of protecting and leveraging our data, I realized something profound:

 Data isn’t just numbers.